-For about 35 years, we have been independently going out into nature and drawing strength and recreation for our lives from our encounters with it.
-Now it is time to give something back to nature.
+For about 35 years I have been going out into nature and drawing strength and recreation for my life from my encounters with it.
+Now it's time to give something back!

-Even two middle-aged men like us are called upon to face up to our responsibility towards this planet and make a difference.
+Even a middle-aged man like me is asked to face his responsibility towards this planet and to make a difference.
 If young and old act together, we can do it!

 True to the motto:

 There is nothing good unless you do it.

 Don't talk the talk - walk the walk.

 The BBC campaign is intended to draw attention to the problem of plastic waste on the planet, to focus on the idea of marine waste disposal and to show that the organization One Earth - One Ocean e.V. has already been in existence for ten years, in which people are actively committed to cleaning up our oceans.